ealruiz/calminispiral/README.md

 # calminispiral
-Script to calibrate the SGRA minispiral
+Script to calibrate the SGRA minispiral with CASA (the Common Astronomy Software Applications) software.